Adith25/Adith25/README.md

 ### Hi there 👋

 Hello, my friends!
-In this opportunity, I want to introduce myself.
+I wanna introduce myself.
 My name is Muhammad Aditya Yufnanda, I come from banda Aceh - Indonesia.
 I have a high interest in tech world.
-I hope I can become a developer and produce extraordinary works.
+I hope I can become a software developer.
 That’s all from me.
 Thank you for your attention.

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Flutter
 - 📫 How to reach me: by contact me
-- ⚡ Fun fact: I wanna be main character
+- ⚡ Fun fact: I like to learn any new things
-- 😄 Pronouns: he him his

 ---